-The evaluation methodology includes a quasi-experimental design using a matched comparison group to estimate the consortium’s impact on student advanced placement (AP) course participation, AP exam pass rates, ACT test scores, and college enrollment.
-It also includes a formative component to track progress on all programs and activities at the school and consortium levels and provide near real-time feedback on what is working in the schools.
-The study utilizes survey data from both consortium and comparison group schools; administrative datasets from Tennessee’s education commission; school staffing logs; Federal student aid application data; and interviews and discussions with counselors, teachers, and administrators.
+For this work, Insight helped the Niswonger Foundation evaluate the range of activities funded under the i3 grant.
+The evaluation methodology included a quasi-experimental design using a matched comparison group to estimate the consortium’s impact on student advanced placement (AP) course participation, AP exam pass rates, ACT test scores, and college enrollment.
+The evaluation also included a formative component to track progress on all programs and activities at the school and consortium levels and provide near real-time feedback on what was working in the schools.
+Data sources included survey data from both consortium and comparison group schools; administrative datasets from Tennessee’s education commission; school staffing logs; federal student aid application data; and interviews and discussions with counselors, teachers, and administrators.

-- Collect, analyze, and report on Seamless Alignment and Integrated Learning Support (SAILS) data.
+- Collected, analyzed, and reported on Seamless Alignment and Integrated Learning Support data

-- Monitor counseling activities and map and report on those activities.
+- Monitored counseling activities and mapped and reported on those activities

-- Plan the evaluation of the text message campaign.
+- Planned the evaluation of the text message campaign

-- Monitor and report on the Algebra I blended learning project.
+- Evaluated and reported on the Algebra I blended learning project

-- Assist in the design and administration of the schoolwide surveys of climate and leadership.
+- Designed and administered the schoolwide surveys of climate and leadership

-- Conduct follow-up monitoring of teachers who participated in the summer professional development academies.
+- Conducted follow-up monitoring of teachers who participated in the summer professional development academies

-- Develop quarterly reports for the Advisory Board.
+- Developed quarterly reports for the advisory board